 Platform Compatibility

 Dragon has moved to Windows compatibility only.
 Please note that Dragon is no longer supported on Mac.
-Students running computers with Mojave (OS X 10) or lower should still find the software stable but if there are any issues with the performance of this software you will need to look into using Apple's Voice Control tool (opens in a new window) available through the Catalina Operating System.
+Mac users are encouraged to explore Apple's Voice Control tool (opens in a new window) available through the device operating system.

 Quick Reference Guides

-Print off and refer to the Quick Reference guides for easy access to common voice commands.
+Print off and refer to the Dragon Professional voice command support sheet for Windows (DOC, 160 KB) (opens in a new window) for easy access to common voice commands.
 You can also copy the commands you regularly use to make a quick reference guide ready for when you need it most.

 Visit the sites below for specific support for voice commands in these applications;